any-docs/css/content/guides/values_and_units/using_math_functions/index.md

 ## `calc()`: Basic math operations

 In the first two of our three examples above, we want to set the style of an element according to the result of an addition or subtraction operation.
-This is exactly one of the use cases for {{cssxref("calc()")}}.
+This is exactly one of the use cases for `calc()`.

 The **`calc()`** function lets you specify CSS property values using **addition, subtraction, multiplication, and division**.
 It is often used to combine two CSS values that have different units, such as `%` and `px`.